-We talked to Henry Croydon of Micro Insurance Company about the white-label insurance products for telcos, lenders, and platform businesses.
-Here is what he said about it.
+How Henry Croydon is using Micro Insurance Company to offer white-label insurance products for telcos, lenders, and platform businesses.

 First of all, how are you and your family doing in these COVID-19 times?